Elastic and Kibana Install (Windows)

 Install Kibana Service

-Run the following command in PowerShell to install the Kibana Service.
+Run the following script to install the Kibana Service.

 C:\Utils\nssm-2.24\win64\nssm.exe install insightenginekibana

-Select the ... browse button in the top bar.
+Select the browse (...) button in the top field.

 Select Install Service.

-Run the following command in PowerShell to start the Kibana service.
+Run the following script to start the Kibana service.

 C:\Utils\nssm-2.24\win64\nssm.exe start "insightenginekibana"